Baingan Methi

 Baingan – You can use any variety of eggplants to make this sabji.

-Methi (Fenugreek Leaves) – fenugreek leaves are loaded with iron and complement the baingan very well.
+Methi (Fenugreek Leaves) are loaded with iron and complement the baingan very well.

-Spice Powders – To enhance the flavor more, add spice powders such as turmeric powder, Kashmiri red chili powder, coriander powder, and salt.
+Spice Powders – To enhance the flavor of this sabji, add spice powders such as turmeric powder, Kashmiri red chili powder, coriander powder, and salt.

 You can add in a little dry mango powder too, as it adds a nice flavor to the sabji.

 Oil – I have used mustard oil, as I like its pungent taste in the sabzi.
-You can use vegetable oil as well.
+You can use any cooking oil.

 Green Chillies – Adjust according to your liking.